 Starting Point: Newspapers

-Producing multimedia news for a digital context takes years to figure out—especially if the transition to digital revenue streams is slow and laden with trial-and-error.
+Producing multimedia news for a digital context takes years — especially if the transition to digital revenue streams is slow and laden with trial and error.

 Also, a news site cannot be successful on its own; it must coexist in symbiosis with search engines and social media platforms.